cosminiulian404/VEEAM_CSHARP/README.md

 Unfortunatly the logger is buggy and I need to spend more time in orde to improve it, move it to another class, and general code readability maintanance.

-It was an excellent test, and really made me scour the microsoft documentation for the information i needed, and some sites i wouldn't find otherwise like https://www.dotnetperls.com/ .
+It was an excellent test, and really made me scour the microsoft documentation for the information i needed, and some sites i wouldn't have found otherwise like https://www.dotnetperls.com/ .